 The trouble is, a shooting star only typically lasts a split-second – though occasionally as long as a second – as it streaks across the night sky.
 That doesn't give you enough time to react to it, so your camera's shutter needs to be already open, ready, and waiting for the light from a shooting star to hit its image sensor.

 An annual highlight of the astrophotography calendar, the Perseids meteor shower can rain down well over 50 meteors per hour, sometimes as many as 200.
 If the moon is out of the way, it can be a stunning experience.
 Called the Tears of St. Lawrence by Catholics because of its timing near a saint’s day, its meteors can often leave a bright trail behind them.

 Although the Perseids meteor shower officially take place between 17 July and 24 August, the peak nights, when activity is expected to be at its highest, occurs between 9-14 August 2019.
-However, the exact dates change every year.
+The exact dates change every year.

 When and where to see the Perseids in 2019

-Plan on camping.
-Clear skies allowing, your camera needs to be pointing at the night sky between midnight and 2:00am on 12 August, and again at the same time on 13 August (the latter looks set to be marginally the better display).
-If, however, those dates don't fit with your schedule, it’s worth looking for meteors a few nights before and after.
+Plan on camping out.
+Clear skies allowing, your camera needs to be pointing at the night sky is just before dawn on 12 August, and again at the same time on 13 August; the moon would have set before then, so that if the skies are clear you have the best chance of seeing (and photographing) this astronomical event.
+If, however, those dates don't fit with your schedule, it’s worth looking for meteors on the nights before and after.